 I had no issues with steps 1 to 15, the remaining steps have been updated with my experiences.

-16. Now we need to edit the init file under /tmp/tmp-initrd/.
+Step 16: Now we need to edit the init file under /tmp/tmp-initrd/.
 I like to use vi as my text editor.
-So, here we go:
+So, here we go.

 Note the next directory will depend on your OpenFiler build version

-18. Now, all we need to do is to pack it all in a .img file and place it in /boot/.
+Now we need to pack it all in a .img file and place it in /boot/.
 We then need to tell grub (the boot loader) where to find it.

 To reboot, type “exit” twice.
 The server should reboot and should now be able to mount /dev/sdb3when it boots from the USB stick.